-Respondents favor providing the program for the most highly erodible land with new bids.
-These preferences arise from both the popularity of the program and the improvements to the program.
+The CRP strives to protect highly erodible land with permanent vegetative cover.
+The question of what should be done with the CRP is a difficult one.
+The public is supportive of conservation practices, but program and the improvements to the program.
 Despite the popularity of the CRP, the program has been criticized for its cost ineffectiveness in providing program goals.
-Studies are showing, however, that the 1990 CRP is out performing the 1985 CRP in achieving these goals.16
+Studies are showing, however, that the 1990 CRP is out performing the 1985 CRP in achieving these goals.